Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics

 \section{A semi-contracting multiply connected wandering domain}

-\subsection{The patient}
+\subsection{The patient.}

-Benini \textit{et al.} constructed the first known examples of semi-contracting wandering domains using approximation theory (the one we're interested in is \cite[Example 2(a)]{BEFRS19}).
+Benini \textit{et al.} constructed the first known examples of semi-contracting wandering domains using approximation theory (the one we are interested in is \cite[Example 2(a)]{BEFRS19}).
 As such, we can describe its properties mostly in an asymptotic fashion -- but by controlling the rate of convergence, this will suffice for our ends.